ChilRev: Lizette

 Retainers: Lizette has a pair of ghouls, who serve her in different ways.
 Elliot Kemp is a fellow Occupier with solid people skills and a head for organization whom everyone recognizes as Lizette’s right hand.
 He frequently tends to the Occupy movement during the day while Lizette is in slumber.
 Her other ghoul is Amanda Cortez, a beat cop who specializes in “crowd control” tactics, and so is at the forefront of any police presence at the Occupy sites.

-6 responses to “ChilRev: Lizette”
+6 thoughts on “ChilRev: Lizette”

-Perfect character!
+1. Perfect character!
 Unlike all the others, this one seems like it could be used on any Chronicle.
 I’d love to see more character like that, young or ancient.

-Excellent!
+• Excellent!
 Glad to hear it.
 Tonight, I’m working on a character who was Embraced during the Tiananmen Square protests, who is similarly young by comparison.

-Not usually a fan of Toreadors, but I have to say that as a teacher I really enjoyed reading this character.
+2. Not usually a fan of Toreadors, but I have to say that as a teacher I really enjoyed reading this character.
 Great work, Justin!

-Great character, really felt it alive, I’m just starting a chronicle (it’s been a while since last time) and i have this female newbie player running a Toreador and I’ll show her this story so she can come up with ideas.
+3. Great character, really felt it alive, I’m just starting a chronicle (it’s been a while since last time) and i have this female newbie player running a Toreador and I’ll show her this story so she can come up with ideas.
 Once again GREAT CHARACTER!!!
 Looking forward for more!!

-Hello again Justin,
+4. Hello again Justin,

 well, i do not have any particular thoughts about the characters in general, since i never used one in my games, what is a issue for me, and its based in the great passion i fell for the classic game, is that, the dates.
 I would like to know, if you considering this; the possibility of do not pass the events in 2004, like gehenna, that ended up the world.